mosn/layotto/docs/en/api_reference/lock/reference.md

 ## How to use distributed lock API
 You can call the distributed lock API through grpc.
 The API is defined in [runtime.proto](https://github.com/mosn/layotto/blob/main/spec/proto/runtime/v1/runtime.proto).

+The component needs to be configured before use.
+For detailed configuration instructions, see [Distributed Lock Component Document](en/component_specs/lock/common.md)

+### Example
 Layotto client sdk encapsulates the logic of grpc calling.
 For an example of using sdk to call distributed lock API, please refer to [Quick Start: Using Distributed Lock API](en/start/lock/start.md)

-The component needs to be configured before use.
-For detailed configuration instructions, see [Distributed Lock Component Document](en/component_specs/lock/common.md)

 ### TryLock
 ```protobuf